How to Test IoT Security

 • API security.
 Sophisticated businesses and websites use APIs to connect services, transfer data, and integrate various types of information in one place, making them a target for hackers.
 A hacked API can result in the disclosure of confidential information.
 That is why only approved apps and devices should be permitted to send requests and responses with APIs.

 • Segmentation.
-It is important to follow segmentation for a corporate network if multiple IoT devices are connecting directly to the web.
-Each of the devices should use its small local network (segment) with limited access to the main network.
+Following segmentation for a corporate network is essential if multiple IoT devices connect directly to the web.
+Each device should use its small local network (segment) with limited access to the main network.

-• Security gateways serve as an additional level in security IoT infrastructure before sending data produced by a device out to the Internet.
+• Security gateways.
+They serve as an additional level in security IoT infrastructure before sending data a device produces to the Internet.
 They help to track and analyze incoming and outgoing traffic, ensuring someone else cannot directly reach the gadget.

 • Software updates.
 Users should be able to set changes to software and devices by updating them over a network connection or through automation.
-Improved software means incorporating new features as well as assisting in identifying and eliminating security defects in the early stages.
+Improved software means incorporating new features and assisting in identifying and eliminating security defects in the early stages.

 To create trustworthy devices and protect them from cyber threats, you have to maintain a defensive and proactive security strategy throughout the entire development cycle.